 It should be noted that dismissal from the program does not preclude a student from applying to the University of Colorado School of Medicine as a regular applicant.

-Upon successful completion of the bachelor's degree and all program requirements as described above, students will be deemed to have met the academic and non-academic qualifications for admission to the University of Colorado School of Medicine and will be allowed to matriculate to complete their MD degree.
-While completion of the program will academically qualify the student for admission to the University of Colorado School of Medicine, final admission as a student to the University of Colorado School of Medicine is conditioned on meeting all non-academic qualifications of School of Medicine applicants, including but not limited to the completion of a background check.
+Upon successful completion of the bachelor's degree, all program requirements as described above, and a successful School of Medicine Interview, students will be deemed to have met the academic, non-academic, and professional qualifications for admission to the University of Colorado School of Medicine.
+While completion of the BA/BS-MD program will academically qualify the student for admission to the University of Colorado School of Medicine, final admission as a student to the University of Colorado School of Medicine is conditional on meeting all non-academic qualifications of School of Medicine applicants, including but not limited to the completion of a background check.